Is this you?

-• Too many of my students take too little responsibility for their learning.
-(Apparently, it’s all up to me!)
+• Too many of my students take little-or-no responsibility for their learning.

-• I need more of my students to be genuinely engaged.
-I need them with me, not opposing me.
+• I need my students to be genuinely engaged.
+I need them on my page, not opposing me.

 Course curriculum